HOLL95/SV_paper/README.md

 # Sinusoidal voltammetry paper code
 This repository acts as a companion for our paper about using parameterising sinusoidal voltammetry experiments.
 To install and run it, you will require a distribution of linux, git, python3.6 or higher (and the associated package manager pip), boost and cmake.
-If you do not have these programs they can be installed on e.g. Ubuntu can be done using ```apt```.
+If you do not have these programs they can be installed on e.g. Ubuntu using ```apt```.
 ```
 sudo apt-get update
 sudo apt-get install git python3.6 pip3 cmake libboost-all-dev